AnoniemeBeer/DevOpsWebScraperGui/README.md

 <img src="Assets/Images/MainScreen.png" alt="Screenshot of main page" width="30%"><img src="Assets/Images/YoutubeIctjobScreen.png" alt="Screenshot of youtube/ictjob page" width="30%"><img src="Assets/Images/F1Screen.png" alt="Screenshot of F1 page" width="30%">

 ## 3.1.
 Screens
+The program was orriginally a console application, but when I noticed I had time enough to make some extra features, I copied the scraper and export classes and put them in a windows forms application.
+This

 ### 3.1.1.
 Main screen